Gwyn Thomas de Chroustchoff reviews Good Time Girl, a sardonic monologue about mental health and sexuality written by Georgia Coles-Riley.

 This is not a flinching drama, you gather early on, when, miming urination, actor Mica Williams really does pull her knickers down.
 Williams’ well-pitched performance is very funny, but also subtly reveals the cracks of fragility in the character’s mask of ironic detachment.
 Martine is subject to body dysmorphic disorder, a pervasive sense of her own ugliness.
 The bathroom mirror reveals that her head is “a red, yellow, grey potato covered in black mold.”
 Elsewhere, she sees herself as a snowman, a clown, a balloon… even a dead cow; anything comical, sexless, pathetic.
 It is so sad.

 Even so, Martine’s days consist of numerous sexual fantasies that include the people she notices during her journey to and from work: the young fishmonger with the unnaturally straight moustache; the woman on the underground with the eczema’d scalp; “Ella with the nice-shaped mouth and black bowl cut”.
 When sex really does happen, it’s very drunken and not very consensual, provoking a self-destructive response.

-The work of Pembrokeshire’s Georgia Coles-Riley, a witty and skilful writer, this play is still being developed since it emerged last autumn at a scratch night raising funds to support the one-in-ten women affected by endometriosis.
+The work of Pembrokeshire’s Georgia Coles-Riley, a witty and skilful writer, Good Time Girl is still being developed since it emerged last autumn at a scratch night raising funds to support the one-in-ten women affected by endometriosis.
 The play’s forty-five minutes surge by with focus, thanks also to Siobhan Lynn Brennan’s energetic direction.
 In tone, subject and quality, comparisons can be drawn with Fleabag, Phoebe Waller-Bridge’s theatrical monologue that later became a hit BBC TV series.
 You wouldn’t rule out the same fate for this short, dark espresso-shot of sexuality and trauma, fluttering with mascara-black humour.